SirPepe/ornament/Readme.md

 ### General philosophy

 The native APIs for web components are verbose and imperative, but lend themselves to quite a bit of streamlining.
-And a bit of sstreamlining the native APIs is the entire goal here.
+And a bit of streamlining the native APIs is the entire goal here.
 Ornament is **decidedly *not* a framework** but instead aims to be: